smith-sj/autoblog/README.md

 ## How It Works

-I commented almost every line of code as I don't want to forget how it all works, so you'll have a pretty easy time reading the code.
-It's also important to point out that while I've set some of the variables as inputs, some parts of the script are specific to my website.
+I commented almost every line as I'll probably forget how it works, but it also makes it an easy read for anyone who wants to have a peak.
+It's also important to point out that, while I've set some of the variables as inputs, a lot of the script is specific to my portfolio.
 If I get some free time during the bootcamp, I'd like to come back and abstract certain parts so it can be used for various projects.

 Here's a quick overview of how it works: